Glfrey/Glfrey.github.io/_teaching/2020-cellbio.md

 location: "Worcester, United Kingdom"
 ---

-Guest Lecturer in Cell Biology - Introduction to bioinformatics
+Guest Lecturer in the first year undergraduate module "Cell Biology" at the University of Worcester where the subject was "An introduction to bioinformatics".